8bit-mario/graphics/README.md

+# Bezier Curve
+A Bezier curve is defined by set of control points.
+The curve passes through the first and third control points but not generally through second point.

+# Compoiling
+gcc bezier.c -o bezier -lcairo

+and run ./bezier
+beizer.png file is created.
+Open the file in image viewer.

 # Perlin Noise
 Perlin noise was develop by Ken Perlin is a type of gradient noise.
 It is used in procedural texture generation also in may be modified form in Minecraft as procedural world generation.